HaitaoMao/HaitaoMao.github.io/pages/Me.md

 ---
 来小毛给他整个🔥，草！走！忽略 ጿ ኈ ቼ ዽ ጿ

-I am a first-year Ph.D. candidate at Michigan State University supervised by [Jiliang Tang](http://www.cse.msu.edu/~tangjili/index.html).
+I am a first-year Ph.D. student at Michigan State University supervised by Dr. [Jiliang Tang](http://www.cse.msu.edu/~tangjili/index.html).
 And I received my bachelor degree from the Elite Program, Software Academy at [the University of Electronic Science and Technology of China](https://en.uestc.edu.cn/) in 2022.
 I have won **the best short paper award in CIKM2021** as the first author.

 My current research interests lie primarily in understanding the black box of DNN (forward process) and the causality of a dataset-generating process. **I believe** that all the techniques for solving the generalization problem, such as contrastive learning, meta-learning, and domain generalization, share some similar assumptions on the data generating process.
 (I think Matrix Factorization can be a good tool for solving the problem.)
 Revolving on this ultimate goal, I mainly study the following topics: **Causal discovery and o.o.d problem on graph-structured data and ranking data**, **Fundamental Research on Deep Learning**(Initialization strategy, Regularization method, Understanding with an unified view).